 This includes trying to return to some form of suitable work if possible.

 If you bring a claim for an injury, and the Court considers that you have not taken reasonable steps to try to reduce your loss by obtaining suitable work, then the Court can decide to reduce your compensation on the grounds that you have not "mitigated your loss".

 Courts don't respond well to "malingering"

-Not only in respect to the damages awarded to them for their injuries and resultant loss and damage, but it can even impact upon a Court's perception of the Plaintiff's trustworthiness as to to how the injury occurred, and the extent of their injuries.
+Not only in respect to the damages awarded for injuries and resultant loss and damage, but it can even impact upon a Court's perception of the Plaintiff's trustworthiness as to to how the injury occurred, and the extent of their injuries.

 In other words, it can affect a Plaintiff's "credit" as to whether their evidence is reliable and can be trusted.

-As a result the plumber is no longer able to do his job where he is required to continually climb up and down ladders and get into trenches etc. due to the injury.
+As a result the plumber is no longer able to do their job where they are required to continually climb up and down ladders and get into trenches etc. due to the injury.

 Then a Court will expect that the plumber should try to find this type of suitable employment and then make every effort to maintain that employment.

 strict time limits apply So Chat with a Lawyer today, it's fREE.